Guerin-Foster History of Australian Rowing

 from Ryde Bridge at 4.30 p.m.

-14th Men’s Intercolonial Eight Oared Championship
+14th Men's Intercolonial Eight-Oared Championship

-Distance 3 miles 330 yards
+3 miles 330 yards

 Time: 18.45.5

-1st VIC – Bow: W Hatch, 2: C Poynter, 3: F G Payne, 4: A Jenkins, 5: F James, 6: W Watson, 7: C S Cunningham, Str: R B Nicolson, Cox: V Petherick.
+1st VIC – Bow: W Hatch, 2: C Poynter, 3: F G Payne, 4: Arthus G Jenkins, 5: F James, 6: William Watson, 7: C S Cunningham, Str: R B "Bob" Nicolson, Cox: V Petherick, Emerg: W Robb, Cch: Walter Bray.
 Average weight 11st 4lb.

-2nd QLD – Bow: F W de Little, 2: W E Molle, 3: H T Bell, 4: F M Armstrong, 5: A H G Drury, 6: C B P Bell, 7: E Colclough, Str: W A D Bell, Cox: F Slawson, Cch: J T Bell.
+2nd QLD – Bow: F W de Little, 2: W E Molle, 3: H T Bell, 4: F M Armstrong, 5: Arthur H G Drury, 6: Colin B P Bell, 7: E Colclough, Str: W A D Bell, Cox: F Slawson, Cch: Joshua T Bell. ( In Referee 26 Nov 1891, the coach in Sydney was reported as being the six man, Colin Bell.)
 Average weight 11st 8lb.

-3rd NSW – Bow: A E Hopgood, 2: J Murray, 3: J A Read, 4: F A Styche, 5: W Moore, 6: Louis J O’Rourke, 7: J Collins, Str: Nat J McDonald, Cox: J (Sid) Hellings.
+3rd NSW – Bow: A E Hopgood, 2: J Murray, 3: J A Read, 4: F A Styche, 5: W Moore, 6: Louis J O’Rourke, 7: John Collins, Str: Nat J McDonald, Cox: J (Sid) Hellings.
 Average weight 11st 6lb.

 This was one of more interesting Interstate Championship races ever rowed.
 It was raced in rough conditions.
 Queensland started well taking the lead from the other two states.
 NSW was swamped half way through the race and withdrew.
 Victoria then started working their way through the Queensland lead but was repelled by Queensland who maintained a two length lead.